CalebCooperDev/dark-heresy-refrence/README.md

 TODO: Learn how to load JS dynamically for the tables that have entries with die rolls Create Career Path Images with transparent backgrounds and multiple sizes for srcset Find more time

+11/21/21  Learned about the history API.
+Might solve my navagation issues

 11/15/21 Overwrote the README file so I got to learn a little about rolling back a file change.

 11/12/21 Spent two hours trying to get tailwind to work with webstorm some progress but not much.